 - A. Service calls to: - 1.
 Correct the installation of the microwave oven. - 2.
-Instruct you how to use the microwave oven. - 3.
-Replace house fuses or correct house wiring. - Replace owner accessible light bulbs. - B. Repairs when microwave oven is used in other than normal, single-family household use. - C. Pick-up and delivery.
-This product is designed to be repaired in the home. - D. Damage to microwave oven caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranties.
+Instruct you how to use the microwave oven. - Replace house fuses or correct house wiring. - Replace owner accessible light bulbs. - B. Repairs when microwave oven is used in other than normal, single-family household use. - C. In-home service.
+The unit must be taken to an authorized Whirlpool5 service company. - D. Damage to microwave oven caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.